CHEF CHAAT – FELIX ZHOU

 May 2015, Terre à Terre, Brighton

-Earlier this year I received an invitation from the Brighton and Hove Food & Drink Festival to attend one of their International Chef Exchange events.
-A 27-year-old chef from Vancouver called Felix Zhou was taking over the kitchen of one of my favourite restaurants, Terre à Terre in Brighton, and delivering a seven-course vegetarian menu of his own.
-As a chef who loves vegetables as much as meat, I was curious to see what would come out of the kitchen that evening.
+Earlier this year we received an invitation from the Brighton and Hove Food & Drink Festival to attend one of their International Chef Exchange events.
+A 27-year-old chef from Vancouver called Felix Zhou was taking over the kitchen of one of our favourite restaurants, Terre à Terre in Brighton, and delivering a seven-course vegetarian menu of his own.
+As a restaurant brand known as much for its vegetarian and vegan street food as its tandoor-grilled and curried meats, we were curious to see what would come out of the kitchen that evening.

 August 2015, Big Trouble restaurant, Vancouver

-Kanthi Thamma: Tell me a little bit about your childhood and family background?
+Curry Leaf Cafe: Tell us a little bit about your childhood and family background?

 Felix Zhou: I come from Hunan province in China, which has a great culinary history dating back thousands of years.
 I lived there till I was ten and then migrated to Canada with my mom.
 I can still remember all the amazing food I ate as a small child.